eth-protocol-fellows/cohort-three/notes/garvit.md

 Below are the notes & links that I will be collecting during my research, the date format is [dd.mm.yy]

+### [5.11.22] Feature list for the wallet

+I have compiled objectives that this wallet must complete & also documented the finalised flow for onboarding at https://hackmd.io/t34kODtfRw2ITA8hR8eV1g.
+Next I have to make the front-end architecture for the modules that will be needed.

 ### [17.10.22] Onboarding to AA Wallet

 Research about challanges - https://hackmd.io/@plusminushalf/onboarding-aa-challenges